 All University residences are fully furnished except for linens, toiletries, and other personal items.
-Additionally, all University apartments are equipped with a refrigerator, microwave, stove, dishwasher, washer and dryer.
+Additionally, all University apartments are equipped with a refrigerator, microwave, stove, dishwasher and washers and dryers.
 All University residences have been decorated in accordance with University practices and policies.
 All University residences have specified storage space for students to place clothing and other personal items.